get-eu/get-eu/consent-and-legitimacy.md

 seems unlikely that European integration can proceed from now on on the basis of defiance of the electorate by national legislators or the Luxembourg Court, having legal rather than political/moral legitimacy.

-The greater problem is that legally, everyone is locked in to the existing structure.
-It can only be changed unanimously, and the various Member States’ electorates want to pull in opposite directions.
-Either the benefits of legal continuity and certainty must be abandoned, or must those of democracy.

-Those who erected the legal edifice without sufficient democratic consultation are to blame.